briandconnelly/BEACONToolkit/csv/doc/csv.md

 start over, you can retrieve it.

     edit(lum_data)
     # Oh no!
-I didn't save the edited dataset!
+I didn't save the edited data set!

 	new_data <- .Last.value
 	# phew!